 Dog Collar Materials

-One other essential thing you need to know before getting a dog collar for your dog is that the collars come in different materials and that makes them different in several ways.
-Leather, nylon and metallic chains are the commonest collar materials you can find around.
+One other essential thing you need to know before getting a dog collar for your dog is that the collars come in different materials, making them different in several ways.
+Leather, nylon, and metallic chains are the commonest collar materials you can find around.

 When it comes to maintenance, nylon dog collars are easier to clean; hence they are easier to maintain, but that does not make them the most durable or long-lasting collars around.
 You don’t have to rely on a nylon collar for training your dog, but it is affordable and comfortable for small and larger dogs.
 Nylon collars are cheaper than other types of collars.
 Nylon collars can easily be wiped with mild soap and water and it dries quickly